UO-CS210/Treemap/docs/HOWTO-Treemap.md

 the list `left`, and a rectangle `right_rect`, corresponding to the sum of list `right` (the remainder of the original list `items`).

-### Create the list splitting module
+### Divide into balanced sublists

 You will need to write a bisection function that takes a list of two or more positive integers and returns two sublists which together comprise the original list.
-We will put it in its own source file.

 Start with a skeleton that enables logging and the `doctest` module for including test cases in function docstrings.
 Save this in a